 “We live in constant fear of whether we will live or die.
 I want the rockets to stop.
 I want to go back to my home and live peacefully.”--Manal*, a mother of two from Hama.

 We have also spoken extensively with the armed opposition about civilian protection, and what policies its leadership maintains to minimize harm to the population.

-Our recent public documents include recommendations to nations offering the Syrian opposition technical and material assistance, an issue brief on Civilian Protection in Syria analyzing the civilian protection mindset of the armed opposition, and a brief describing what Syrians told us about the harm they suffered and types of assistance they need post-harm.
+Our recent public documents include recommendations to nations offering the Syrian opposition technical and material assistance, an issue brief on Civilian Protection in Syria analyzing the civilian protection mindset of the armed opposition, and a second brief describing what Syrians told us about the harm they suffered and types of assistance they need.
 In early 2013, we convened an expert roundtable to consider the impact of foreign military involvement in Syria on civilians.

 Photo by Nicole Tung